gchq/stroom-docs/content/en/docs/HOWTOs/EventPostProcessing/EventForwardingHowTo.md

 If you repeatedly click on the {{< stroom-icon "step-forward-green.svg" "Step Forward" >}} icon seven more times you will continue to see Events in the _output_ pane, as our stream source Client/Location/Country value is _AUS_ for Events 5-11.

-Now, double click on the
+Now, double click on the {{< pipe-elm "xsltFilter" "ClientGBRxsltFilter" >}} element.
-{{< screenshot "HOWTOs/v6/UI-MultiGeoFwd-41.png" >}}Stroom UI MultiGeoFwd - MultiGeoFwd Pipeline ClientGBR{{< /screenshot >}}
-element.
 The _output_ pane will once again be empty as the Client/Location/Country value of this Event (AUS) does not match what your translation is filtering on (GBR).

-If you now step forward 1 event using the {{< stroom-icon "step-forward-green.svg" "Step Forward" >}} icon, you will see the ClientGBR translation _output_ pane populate as Events 12-16 have a Client/Location/Country of GRC.
+If you now step forward one event using the {{< stroom-icon "step-forward-green.svg" "Step Forward" >}} icon, you will see the ClientGBR translation _output_ pane populate as Events 12-16 have a Client/Location/Country of GRC.

 {{< screenshot "HOWTOs/v6/UI-MultiGeoFwd-42.png" >}}Stroom UI MultiGeoFwd - MultiGeoFwd Pipeline ClientGBR populated{{< /screenshot >}}